hotosm/learnosm/beginner/papers.rst

   website, using your left mouse button to drag the map East or West, and your scroll wheel to zoom in and out of the map.
 Left-clicking on the + and – buttons in the upper left corner will also zoom in and out.
-* Just above the map is a search box with a “Find” button next to it.
+* Just above the map is a search box with a "Find" button next to it.
 You can use this to search for a location and move the map there automatically.
-Try typing the name of your village or town inside the box, and click “Find”.
+Try typing the name of your village or town inside the box, and click "Find".
 If Walking Papers finds the location you typed, the map will automatically move there.
 * Just below the map are some additional options.
-The first option is labelled “Orientation.”
+The first option is labelled "Orientation."
 This allows you to change the size and orientation of your printed map.
-Try changing this by clicking in the box next to “Orientation” and selecting “Landscape (A4)”.
+Try changing this by clicking in the box next to "Orientation" and selecting "Landscape (A4)".
 You should see the size and shape of the map change to be wide, and sized to be printed on A4 size paper.
-* Click on the box next to the word “Provider:”  Here you can select from different options that will change how the map looks.
+* Click on the box next to the word "Provider:"  Here you can select from different options that will change how the map looks.
 Most of the options show different styles of map, such as thinner lines, or different colors and text.
-Click on “Bing Aerial Imagery” and instead of a map you will see imagery provided by Microsoft of the location you are viewing.
+Click on "Bing Aerial Imagery" and instead of a map you will see imagery provided by Microsoft of the location you are viewing.
 Note that not all locations are covered by high quality imagery, so what you see may be blurry, and not very useful for making maps!
 * Make sure that the map shows the area that you want to map.
 Even after you search for your location, you may want to move the map around to choose the right area.
-When you zoom in and out of the map, you are changing what are called “zoom levels”, which is simply a way of saying how close you are zoomed in.
+When you zoom in and out of the map, you are changing what are called "zoom levels", which is simply a way of saying how close you are zoomed in.
 When you are zoomed as far away as possible and you can see the whole Earth, you are at zoom level 0.
 When you zoom in as far as you can go you are at zoom level 18.
 The current zoom level is shown just above the map.
 Usually zoom level 15, 16, or 17 is good for making Walking Papers.
-* Let’s make the print now!
+* Let's make the print now!
 If you have found the area you are interested in mapping and have selected the options that make your paper look good, you are ready.
-Click the button labelled “Make”, just below the map.
+Click the button labelled "Make", just below the map.
 * You will see a new page which says that your print is being processed.
 When it is finished, you will see your print on this page.
 It usually take anywhere from a few minutes up to twenty minutes for a print to be completed.